taylus/AzureAppServiceAdAuth/README.md

 A reference, since I always seem to mess the configuration of this up at some point...

-This demo uses the [client credentials](https://oauth.net/2/grant-types/client-credentials/) grant type which requires keeping a secret and is suited for machine-to-machine authentication to the service.
+This demo uses the [client credentials](https://oauth.net/2/grant-types/client-credentials/) grant type which requires keeping a secret, making it best suited for machine-to-machine authentication.
 [More info on different grant types](https://oauth.net/2/grant-types/).

 ## Deploy and configure